watermint/toolbox/doc/generated_ja/team-namespace-file-list.md

 ## Report: namespace_file

-Report files are generated in `namespace_file.csv`, `namespace_file.xlsx` and `namespace_file.json` format.
+Report files are generated in three formats, `namespace_file.csv`, `namespace_file.xlsx` and `namespace_file.json`.
+But if you run with `-low-memory` option, the command will generate only `namespace_file.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `namespace_file_0000.xlsx`, `namespace_file_0001.xlsx`, `namespace_file_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `namespace_file_0000.xlsx`, `namespace_file_0001.xlsx`, `namespace_file_0002.xlsx`...

 | 列                      | 説明                                                                                            |